Saturday, October 27, 2018

 Takeoff Procedure With Safety Checks

-Tail bolting failure has the same characteristic left turn, resulting in twisted tail motor wires and missing bolts after recovering the wreckage.
-Such a case's tail wreckage is pictured below.
+Motor bolting failure in-flight has the same characteristic left turn, resulting in twisted tail motor wires and missing bolts after recovering the wreckage.
+The tail wreckage of such a case is pictured here on the right.

-The takeoff procedure with correction for the tail failures follows.
+The takeoff procedure for the prevention of mechanical failures follows.

-5. Position the craft on the takeoff surface with friction that doesn't allow the craft to slide.
-The blades should not be allowed to scrape grass or thin twigs on the ground because the initial spool can bend the foldable hinges, throw the rotor off balance, and sprain the servo arms.
+3. Position the craft on the takeoff surface with friction that prevents it from sliding.
+Remember, during the spool-up of the main rotor, there is no counter-torque compensation unless the tail yaw is applied manually.
+The blades should not scrape grass or thin twigs on the ground because the initial spool can bend the foldable hinges, throw the rotor off balance, and sprain the servo arms.

-The following steps show the OSD percent display of channel 1 throttle in a video clip for illustrative view.
-But OSD is not required in our base build.
-The corresponding RF control transmitter LCD point displays are noted next to the OSD percent displays.
+The following steps show the OSD percent display of channel 1 throttle in a video clip for illustration only.
+Our base build does not require OSD; RF control transmitter LCD is.
+The corresponding RF control transmitter LCD point displays are next to the OSD percent.

-6. Step back from the craft and power on the RF control transmitter.
-The video above shows that the collective pitch changes from neutral to -4.8 degrees at 0:10 when the LCD display point of channel 1 throttle changes from 0 to -22.5.
+4. Leave the craft and power on the RF control transmitter.
+The video above shows that the collective pitch changes from neutral to -4.8 degrees at 0:00 when the LCD display point of channel 1 throttle changes from 0 to -22.5.
 The throttle percent shown at OSD goes from 18 to 0.
 The 0 percentile display refers to the PWM signal at min_check from the RF transmitter, which is a negative collective pitch.
 The 18 percentile display refers to the actual neutral zero collective pitch at 1500us in the scale from min_check = 1386us to 2000us.

-9. Spool up the main rotor slowly to the hovering RPM at 2/8 stick, as seen in the above video from 0:38 to 0:50, reaching the top red line of the soil color region in the table on the right.
-Slowly make the spool up so that the craft doesn't capsize due to an unbalanced rotor with folded blades, as seen with the shaking motion in the above video at 0:40.
+6. Spool up the main rotor slowly to the hovering RPM at 2/8 stick, as seen in the above video from 0:05 to 0:17, reaching the top red line of the soil color region in the table on the right.
+Slowly make the spool up so that the craft doesn't capsize due to an unbalanced rotor with folded blades.
 Then the craft should have no movement after the shaking because the friction of the ground overcomes the main rotor torque, and the negative pitch lift force presses down the craft firmly on the ground.

-12. Raise collective pitch toward 4/8 stick slowly; craft will drift and scratch ground at between 23.5 and 27.4 throttle LCD display points or 38 and 41 percentiles shown in OSD.
-Average 1/16 up from 3/8 or 25.4 throttle points or 39 percentile in OSD, as shown in the video at 0:56.
+9. Raise collective pitch toward 1/2 stick slowly; craft will reach neutral buoyancy between 3/8 and 4/8 stick and lift off at 25.5 throttle LCD display points or 39 percentiles shown in OSD, as shown in the video from 0:24 to 0:27.

 Accidental Manual Spool-Up Mode